 Normally photography is not allowed but I was very kindly given permission to photograph the caves and have a private tour of this amazing creation of nature.
 A huge thank you to Roberto of the Borgobianco Resort and Spa and Grotte di Castellana for arranging this.

-Tip: Visiting the caves at Castellana should be avoided in July/August when it is common for up to 500 people an hour to pass through the system, instead low season is the perfect time to to see the spectacular caves.
+The caves are open year-round but avoid going in July/August when it is common for up to 500 people an hour to pass through the system.
+Instead, low season is the perfect time to see the spectacular caves.